maefae/reading-notes/class-03.md

 [loops](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Looping_code)

-1. What data types can you store inside of an Array?
+1. What data types can you store inside of an Array? strings, numbers, objects, and other arrays

 2. Is the people array a valid JavaScript array?
 If so, how can I access the values stored?
-If not, why?
+If not, why? yes, it's a valid array where you can access the values stored

  const people = [['pete', 32, 'librarian', null], ['Smith', 40, 'accountant', 'fishing:hiking:rock_climbing'], ['bill', null, 'artist', null]];

 List five shorthand operators for assignment in javascript and describe what they do.

 Read the code below and evaluate the last expression and explain what the result would be and why.

  let a = 10;